 JULIA BARNES (Binghamton University), Raymond G. Romanczyk (Institute for Child Development)

-"Inherent in parenting a child with ASD is the adoption of multiple new roles.
+Abstract:"Inherent in parenting a child with ASD is the adoption of multiple new roles.
 In addition to the role of nurturing caregiver, these parents often find themselves in the unanticipated position of being the arbiters of decisions regarding their child’s treatment.
 The Committee on Educational Interventions for Children with Autism, National Research Council (2001) proposed that parents of children with ASD need to be educated in specialized skills and knowledge of scientifically based information about thedisorder and its treatment in order to be effective advocates of their child’s education.
 In their attempts to realize recommendations like this, however, some parents may feel as though they are being pressured to become experts in best practice, service delivery and the accompanying legal issues.
 This perception can lead to heightened parental stress, perhaps even beyond that associated with the behavioral excesses and deficits of ASD The aim of this presentation will be to identify potential avenues by which parents incur stress from serving multiple roles with respect to their child’s education.
 In doing so, the primary objective will be to suggest methods for coping with and, where appropriate, alleviating these sources of stress."

 -----------